Generalization of the Proca Action: Summary and discussion

 \section{Summary and discussion}

 In this paper we have constructed the generalized Proca action for a vector field with derivative self-interactions with only three propagating degrees of freedom.
 We started our analysis with the case of a flat Minkowksi spacetime.
 We successfully showed that for appropriate choices of the coefficients of the derivative self-interactions that generalize the Proca action, one can construct a consistent and local theory of massive vector field without the presence of ghost-like instabilities.
-The resulting theory is simple and constitutes four Lagrangians for the self-interactions of the vector field.
+The resulting theory is simple and constitutes five Lagrangians for the self-interactions of the vector field.
 We were able to show that the constrained coefficients yield the necessary propagating constraint in order to remove the unphysical degree of freedom.
-These are the "vector Galileons" with three propagating degrees of freedom.
+These are the vector Galileons with three propagating degrees of freedom.
 At each order the Lagrangian has an overall function which depends on $A^2$ and the function of the quadratic Lagrangian can also depend on all the possible terms invariant under $U(1)$ symmetry like for instance $F^2$ and $FF^*$..etc.
 Similarly this function can also depend on any contractions between the vector field and the field strength tensor $A_\mu A_\nu F^{\mu\rho}F_\rho^\nu$ which does not contain any time derivative applied on the temporal component of the vector field.
 The dependence of the function $f_2$ on the gauge invariant terms or terms in which the zero component of the vector field does not have any dynamics, do not alter the number of propagating degrees of freedom.
 We have also shown, that these interactions have more free parameters than the corresponding scalar Galileon interactions.
-We then generalized our results to the case of curved space-time and obtained the corresponding "Horndeski vector" interactions.
-In the very latest stage of this work we became aware that a similar idea has been explored in \cite{Tasinato:2014eka} even though the interactions we constructed here are more general.
+We then generalized our results to the case of curved space-time and obtained the corresponding Horndeski vector interactions.

 \acknowledgments